Island Windjammers vs Lost World Adventures - Tour Companies Compared

 Lost World Adventures provides luxury trips in South America, for a discerning clientele.

 Your guide will get to know you before beginning to plan your customized experience.
 If you want to have a relaxing beach vacation, they can arrange that.
 Or if you’d rather hike up the adrenaline, they are able to offer that as well.

-For the variety of trip type and theme you can choose from.
-They have food and wine tours, adventure tours, beach getaways, and cruises - all of which are customizable to your likes and dislikes.
+From food and wine tours and adventure tours to beach getaways and cruises - all of which are customizable to your likes and dislikes.
 If you’d prefer not to overly customize, they have pre-set itineraries as well.